oddle-developer/oddle-android-challenge/README.md

 ## Instructions

-1. Allocate maximum 6 hours for this project
+1. Allocate 3 hours for this project

 2. Create a Native Android application that meets the requirements outlined in the [Requirements](#requirements) section.